 Though really only an exercise at this point, I didn't see why I shouldn't put this out for others to use or peer-review.
 So the code is released under the Boost Software License.
 This permits liberal inclusion in both open source or commercial software, and I welcome comments or improvements.
 You can download it from GitHub, or just browse the source:

-Note The current choice of public inheritance vs. private inheritance vs. composition is driven completely by expedience.
+The current choice of public inheritance vs. private inheritance vs. composition is driven completely by expedience.
 What role virtual methods will play needs to solidify, as well as what the best directions would be to build a storage class compatible with the boost templates.

 The rest of this page I'll devote to explaining the implementation.